Numeration Systems & Computations

 the last decimal digit of the number involved.

-As our product of 400 factors is, in fact, obtained as the product of 100 such
+As our product of 400 factors is obtained as the product of 100 such

 4-tuples, its final digit is thus 1 as well.